firebolt-db/godocs/docs/sql_reference/information-schema/engines.md

 You can use the `information_schema.engines` view to return information about each engine in an account.
 The view is available for each database and contains one row for each engine in the account.
 You can use a `SELECT` query to return information about each engine as shown in the example below, which uses a `WHERE` clause to return all engines attached to databases that begin with `deng`.

-To view engine information, the user must have any of the [engine]({% link Guides/security/rbac.md %}#engine) privileges or ownership of the engine.

 ```sql
 SELECT
   *